alphagov/publishing-api/doc/data-cleanup-plan.md

   **Note**: This should be carried out at a quiet time when the publishing api is not receiving traffic (weekend?).

+  `rake events:export TIMESTAMP="2015-12-11 12:30:00"`

   4. Re-apply the events to the local publishing api from the file generated in step 8) using the rake task here: https://github.com/alphagov/publishing-api/blob/master/lib/tasks/events.rake

+  `rake events:import`

+  5. Re-apply the exported path reservations

+  `rake import_path_reservations[tmp/path_reservations.json]`

-  5. Backup the live publishing api database
+  6. Backup the live publishing api database

-  6. Perform a sql dump of the local publishing api database and replace the live publishing api with this via a sql load
+  7. Perform a sql dump of the local publishing api database and replace the live publishing api with this via a sql load